Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Relieve tension in the piriformis muscle.

-• Reduce lower back pain.
+• Ease lower back pain.

 • Promote better body alignment.

-Precautions to be taken
+Precautions to take

 • A slight stretch is normal, but it should never be uncomfortable.